cottrellio/aurelia-orbit-poc/README.md

 Orbit.fetch = client.fetch;
 ```
 + Remember to delete the `IndexedDB` databases as you make changes to the code.

+## Special Thanks

++ Thanks to [Rob Eisenberg](https://github.com/EisenbergEffect) and friends for building AureliaJS!
++ Thanks to [Dan Gebhardt](https://github.com/dgeb) and friends for buidling OrbitJS!

 Hope this helps someone :)